-The numerals greater than four (e.g. pjatj 'five') are feminine singular nouns featuring the $-j/\tilde{t}$ stem (similar to e.g. bolj 'pain' or branj 'fight') which could inflect in Case and number, and agree with the determiner.
-These nouns always induced Genitive plural on their complements, similarly to other complement-taking nouns, as well as clause-level agreement with the predicate.
+The numerals greater than four (e.g. pjatj "five") are feminine singular nouns featuring the $-j/\tilde{i}$ stem (similar to, e.g., bolj "pain" or branj "fight") which could inflect in case and number, and agree with the determiner.
+These nouns always induced genitive plural on their complements, similarly to other complement-taking nouns.